joerick/pyinstrument/README.md

 ### Profile a Python script

-You can call Pyinstrument directly from the command line.
+Call Pyinstrument directly from the command line.
 Instead of writing `python script.py`, type `pyinstrument script.py`.
-Your script will run as normal, and at the end (or when you press `^C`), Pyinstrument will output a nice colored summary of where most of the time was spent.
+Your script will run as normal, and at the end (or when you press `^C`), Pyinstrument will output a colored summary showing where most of the time was spent.

 Here are the options you can use: